Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ##### Core Functions

-Our laboratory-assistive web tool is not merely an efficiency software, but a support system embedded with the理念 of **inclusivity**.
+Our laboratory-assistive web tool is not merely an efficiency software, but a support system embedded with the 理念 (ethos) of **inclusivity**.
 Its core functional design directly responds to the needs revealed through our research and dialogues with individuals affected by fungal conditions:

 1. **Visualized Experimental Guidance**